TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="groupwebsiteissues">Website issues</a>**

-* By John Sibert, Johnoel and Mollie.
+_By John Sibert, Johnoel and Mollie._

-* Frontpage text of draft website revised http://admb-project-org.admb-foundation.org/
+Revised frontpage text of draft website at http://admb-project-org.admb-foundation.org/.

+_Task_
-* **Task** Add DTU and Coin-R logos (DTU and Coin-R) to website footer.
+* Add DTU and Coin-R logos (DTU and Coin-R) to website footer.

 **<a name="groupnvidiagpu">Nvidia GPU</a>**